ClnViewer/ADB-Android-Viewer/README.md

 # ADB-Android-Viewer

+> Android Viewer
+developed to view and control your android device from a PC.

 > ADB exchange Android Viewer, support scale view, input tap from mouse, input swipe from keyboard, more features..